kenatiod/MUT/Understanding Machine Understanding.md

 Anh pushed back her chair in the lab.
 She looked worried.
 She rubbed her temples and asked, "Bassam, have you seen some of the latest outputs from CASPAR?
 I'm starting to get concerned."

-Looking up from his screen Bassam replied, "Yeah, I noticed a few odd responses.
+Looking up from his screen Bassam replied, "Yea, I noticed a few odd responses.
 It's like CASPAR is starting to lose the plot, making claims that are just ... off."

 Anh, "Exactly!
 Like this one, where I asked about the history of the Louvre Museum, and CASPAR started talking about secret underground tunnels used by French royalty to escape the guillotine.
 That's just not true!"